top of page

 At Heal, we take our role as a future landowner seriously.
 As an organisation that will provide access to nature and the countryside, it's critically important to us that everyone visiting Heal sites, communicating with our staff and volunteers, and interacting with us online and in the media feels safe, welcome and included.

 Unfortunately, not everyone feels safe and welcome in rural areas.
 Many people in the UK face barriers that restrict their access to, and enjoyment of, the countryside.
 These barriers tend to be invisible to those of us who are lucky enough to not have personally experienced them.

-Heal recognises its responsibility, as a future landowner, to learn about, understand and dismantle these barriers.
+Heal recognises its responsibility, as a future landowner, to create opportunities for improved access and inclusivity in the countryside and the rewilding sector.
 That's why we are developing our plans in consultation with organisations that represent people from a range of backgrounds and with a variety of experiences.
 We are committed to ensuring that:

 People with mental disorders or mental health problems can find solace and peace at our sites

 We offer affordable experiences so that people on low incomes are not excluded

 We consider the needs of people with physical disabilities across all areas of our sites, including access to the main rewilding area and our visitor facilities such as the cafe, educational centres and our campsite, and make provision as far that is financially and physically possible* and, of course, meeting our legal obligations to make reasonable adjustments

 People who are unfamiliar with the countryside are provided with the equipment (e.g. boots, coats) and guidance (e.g. assistance with navigation) needed to feel comfortable exploring our sites